top of page

 The term chrysopoeia appears in literature of the Alexandrians and arises from ancient Greek χρυσοποιία (khrusopoiía) 'gold-making'.
 It refers to artificial production of gold by transmutation of base metals such as lead.
 Argyropoeia is creation of silver in this way.

 Base and noble metals are first defined in the 13th century.
-Pope John Paul XXII bans alchemy in 1317 AD.
+Pope John Paul XXII bans falsification of metals in 1317 AD.
 In early Imperial China, creation of fake gold gets the death penalty.
-In 1404 AD, King Henry IV of England makes it illegal to turn anything into gold.
+In 1404 AD, Henry IV of England makes it illegal to turn anything into gold.

-Forty years later his successor Henry VI, in need of war funds, issues special licenses to alchemists.
-The law against chrysopoeia itself is not repealed until 1688, toward the end of the Renaissance golden age.
+Forty years later his successor King Henry VI, in need of war funds, issues special licenses to alchemists.
+The law against chrysopoeia itself is not repealed until 1688-9, toward the end of the Renaissance golden age.

 philosophers in a library